 - 1 1/2 cups full fat yogurt (if use low or non fat, then add 2 Tbsp cream)

-2 Stir in the milk and yogurt, until completely incorporated.
+2 Stir in milk, yogurt, then chill: Stir in the milk and yogurt, until completely incorporated.
 Place the mixture in the refrigerator, and chill for at least an hour, preferably several hours, until completely cold, before proceeding.

-3 Process the mixture in your ice cream maker (Amazon sells a good one) 20 to 25 minutes.
+3 Process in ice cream maker: Process the mixture in your ice cream maker 20 to 25 minutes.
 Eat immediately or keep in freezer until served.